 Designed a notetaking platform aimed at reducing the need for college students with disabilities (particularly audio/visual) to seek classroom accommodations.
 Followed Stanford d.school design thinking methodology, conducted needfinding interviews, created a concept video, and tested low-, medium-, and high-fidelity prototypes.

 Quarter-long group project for CS 147: Human-Computer Interaction Design.Project Website

 AMELIE, or Automatic Mendelian Literature Evaluation, is a project of the Bejerano lab at Stanford.
-I am designing and implementing the user interface (not yet deployed) in consultation with the backend developers and target users (clinical geneticists).View Current Site
+I designed and began implementing a novel user interface in consultation with the backend developers and target users (clinical geneticists).View Current Site

 Collaborated with a small team to begin to re-implement a global-scale genomic data management platform using React.js and Redux, based on atomic design principles.
 Constructed interactive components for the platform re-implementation using functional programming, improving code reliability and reusability while decreasing complexity.Explore Platform